4GeeksAcademy/realestate-datacleanup-exercise/README.md

 ## 📝 Instructions:

-Please open this project in Gitpod, then, open the file `./project.ipynb` that contains a series of exercises, compleate each of the exercises one by one.
+Please open this project in Gitpod, then, open the file `./project.ipynb` that contains a series of exercises, complete each of the exercises one by one.

 > Note: This exercise is not automatically graded.